 - “‘Hope’ is the thing with feathers,” by Emily Dickinson

 - “The Snow-Storm,” by Ralph Waldo Emerson

 And now you’re done with the first few steps in reading and understanding a poem!
-Next week, we’ll dive into the sentence-level meat of the poem by taking a look at poetic language.
+Next week in Part 3, we’ll dive into the sentence-level meat of the poem by taking a look at poetic language.